EyasuTeshome/shifttracker/job-search/job-searching-morning-session-using-behavioral-grid-same-story.md

      - The interviewer opens the [following checklist for giving advice](https://docs.google.com/document/d/1-qHNXwhKKc5TeXAtYYZwkHwr5xGkSk2pyzxlbtsp5_I/edit?usp=sharing). **You should fill it in during the interview if possible.**
      - The interviewer starts [timer](https://vclock.com/timer/#countdown=00:03:00&date=2022-06-24T17:11:04&sound=xylophone&loop=1).
      - The interviewer asks the first question.
-     - **The applicant answers using the project or experience selected and giving answers with the SAR structure .**
+     - **The applicant answers using the project or experience selected and giving answers with the SAR structure.**
      - The interviewer indicates when the time is up.
      - The interviewer offers feedback to the applicant, stressing if the answer provided evidence of the attribute to be explored and explaining why it did or did not (if possible, give concrete examples).
 (1 min)